 That being said, if you don’t have a pressure cooker- you can make this in your slow cooker too.
-I would just make sure you have a leaner piece of pork.
-I really don’t like the texture of fattier cuts of pork in the slow cooker.
+I would make sure you have a leaner piece of pork.
+I don’t like the texture of fattier cuts of pork in the slow cooker.

 Sweet and Sour Pork Lunch Bowls Recipe will Yield 4-6 Lunch Bowls